rgujju/Dynamic_App_Loading/README.md

 is loaded.
 When the app invokes a syscall as follows ``sys->SetLed(led_num, led_status);`` the execution flow jumps into the actual location of the ``SetLed`` function which was defined in the kernel.

+The current example app in **apps/blinky** turns on the green LED while the kernel turns on the red LED on the STM32F429 DISC1 board.

 To learn more about GOT and PIC refer the [Acknowledgements](#Acknowledgements), they do a much better job of explaining the concepts.

 #### Why did I do this?